UAE astronaut Sultan Al Neyadi sends heartfelt greetings from space as Japan's PM visits Emirates

 In a heart-warming post, Emirati astronaut Sultan Al Neyadi has greeted the people of Japan from the International Space Station (ISS) as the country’s Prime Minister, Fumio Kishida arrived in the UAE on Monday.

-He met with President Sheikh Mohamed bin Zayed Al Nahyan, as reported by the state news agency WAM.
+He met with The UAE President, His Highness Sheikh Mohamed bin Zayed Al Nahyan, as reported by the state news agency WAM.

 Al Neyadi in his recent post tweeted, “Hello and こんにちは to all our friends from #Japan.
 I am sharing this photo of the Japanese capital #Tokyo on the occasion of the Prime Minister of Japan's visit to the UAE.
 Today marks a historic milestone for both nations.
 With the signing of strategic agreements between MBRSC and Japanese partners, we are paving the way for a promising future.
 Japan holds a special place in my heart, and I will never forget the wonderful days I spent there during the preparations for my mission.”